-SRP leases land and other assets to third parties and are classified as operating leases.
-Several of these leases have an option to extend the lease term an additional 20 years after completion of the contracted term.
-Remaining lease terms range from 2 to 93 years.
+SRP leases land and other assets to third parties that are classified as operating leases.
+These leases have varying terms, provisions, expiration dates and term extension options.
+Remaining lease terms range from 1 to 92 years.
 Lease income is reported in other income in the accompanying Combined Statements of Net Revenues.
-During the fiscal years ended April 30, 2022 and 2021, lease income was \$7.4 million and \$6.9 million, respectively.
+During the fiscal years ended April 30, 2023 and 2022, lease income was \$8.5 million and \$7.4 million, respectively.